songli/BioinformaticCourse/BioinfoBashRecipes.md

 ### 2. How many reads in a fastq file?

-What is a fastq file?
+What is a fastq file? (data source http://www.ncbi.nlm.nih.gov/bioproject/PRJEB1937)

 ```
 @ERR274309.996 HWI-B5-690_0070_FC:5:1:10722:1134#0 length=76